nevinera/fray/classes/Warrior.md

 ## Warrior (class)

 The warrior can be played aggressively, but it is a solid class wearing strong armor and relying on melee combat.
-It has 5 starting health.

 ### Always available

 * swift: Move up to one square without provoking AoO.
 * move: Move up to 6 squares
-* standard: attack a single adjacent enemy (+0)
+* standard: attack a single adjacent enemy +0@1

 ### Stances: choose one (changing is a move action)